pbour/rangereach/README.md

 ## Creates
-The following commands create a directed acyclic graph from a input geosocial network, reachability labeling schemes or necessary input files to them
+The following commands create a directed acyclic graph from a input geosocial network, reachability labeling schemes or necessary input files to them.
+We use the ```yelp``` dataset as example.

 ### Directed Acyclic Graph
 ```
-$ ./create_dag.sh inputs/yelp
+$ ./scripts/create_dag.sh inputs/yelp
 ```

 ### Create special input file for the BFL schemes